uhray/boilerplate/doc/boilerplate.md

 ## Codebase Organization

 The root project directory contains many files and directories primarily related to the application server, configurations, build commands, etc. We'll get into many of these specifics later, but the primary file of importance is *server.js* which is the application server.
-The *static.js* file is similar, but only hosts static HTML/CSS pages, not an entire web application.
-The real meat of the Uhray boilerplate is within the app directory where there are three sub-directories: static, frontend, and backend.
+The real meat of the Uhray boilerplate is within the app directory, more specifically within the backend and frontend subdirectories.

 ```
 app/
 	backend/
 	frontend/
-	static/
 server.js
-static.js
 ```

 #### 1. Backend